Will-Java-FS/oscar-ramirez/week-3/day-2/README.md

 ## Utility Types
 - TypeScript provides several utility types to help facilitate common type transformations
-- Utilities are vailable globally
+- Utilities are available globally
-- **Partial** - changes all the properties in an obect to be optional
+- **Partial** - changes all the properties in an object to be optional
 - **Required** - changes all the properties in an object to be required
 - **Record** - a shortcut to defining an object type with a specific key type and value type